top of page

 See Additional Info below

-Bratton Camp is an Iron Age fort adjacent to the Westbury White horse, together they are one of the most popular paragliding sites in the UK.
-It has lots of space, and a nice large take off area makes it a friendly low air time site.
+Bratton Camp is an Iron Age fort adjacent to the Westbury White Horse (WWH), together they are one of the most popular paragliding sites in the UK.
+Bratton has lots of space, and a nice large take off area making it a friendly low air-time site.

 Parking